 npx fit-pathway discipline --list # Engineering specialties

-npx fit-pathway grade --list # Career levels
+npx fit-pathway level --list # Career levels